Francesco-Calabrese/Search-Engine-Scraper/README.md

 # Search-Engine-Scraper
-Retrieves search engine from a selected search engine given a search term.
+Retrieves search engine results from a selected search engine given a search term.

 Operation
 ----------